RADAR-base/rfcs/rfcs/platform/0002-just-in-time-intervention-platform.md

 Another factor that we have considered is that we could possibly need GPUs for training or even for inference if we are using large deep learning models.
 This could add substantive cost if we do it in AWS, where radar-base is deployed.
 Hence, we decided it would be good to have a feature to offload the training/inference process to external servers, where we have already secured GPUs.
 We can deploy the model training module there, and it can run the training when requested.
 This could save the cost of renting GPUs on AWS.
 We’ll make the training module run as a REST client so it can be deployed to any external servers.
 Additionally, we’ll deploy a machine learning lifecycle tool to monitor the training process and hyperparameters.
 We have used MLflow in the previous system and will use it in this iteration as well.

 Lastly, we’ll deploy an ETL tool to process the streaming data in real time.
 This can accelerate the feature generation process especially during the just in time interventions.
-We can further plan to create an ETL extension that can run the pipelines in RADAR-base analytics using radarpipeline.
+We can further plan to create an ETL extension that can run the pipelines in [RADAR-base analytics](https://github.com/RADAR-base-Analytics) using [radarpipeline](https://github.com/radaR-base/radarpipeline/).
 Since ETL frameworks like Apache Flink already use Spark in the backend, it would work well with radarpipeline.
 Moreover we can create a Flink connector in the radarpipeline using PyFlink making it easy to run pipelines.

 Moreover, NiFi provides several easy-to-create, customisable pipelines that can send requests to the RADAR-App server for sending participants' notifications and to external servers such as clinician dashboards or emails to research time about participant disengagement.
-Nifi supports a wide range of processors, which makes it an ideal tool to schedule different types of interventions and makes it easier to integrate newer requirements.
+NiFi supports a wide range of processors, which makes it an ideal tool to schedule different types of interventions and makes it easier to integrate newer requirements.

 Compatibility and migration
 ---------------------------

-Not applicable for this RFC.
+Not applicable for this RFC as this is a new feature.

 Alternatives considered
 -----------------------